wwivbbs/docs/installwindows.md

 * Change the Security Level (SL) to 255.
 * Change the DL Sec.
 Level (DSL) to 255.

-ESC to save the changes to this user.
+* Hit ESC to save the changes to this user.

 You will be back at your normal user session screen and can complete the new account setup.
 You can change your password or use the one provided.
 It does not have to be (should not be for security) the same as your